 Growing up near St. Paul, Minnesota I didn’t have to travel far to recieve my BFA from the University of Wisconsin, Madison where I studied Comparative Literature and Art.
-I was the Art Director for Sony Online overseeing the development of dozens of online games based on Sony properties and licensed titles including the first web based interactive versions of JEOPARDY!, Wheel of Fortune, The Dating Game and Trivial Pursuit.
+After a few years I made the trip West and ended up in Los Angeles.
+There I was the Art Director for Sony Online overseeing the development of dozens of online games based on Sony properties and licensed titles including the first web based interactive versions of JEOPARDY!, Wheel of Fortune, The Dating Game and Trivial Pursuit.
 I worked in a number of graphic design and art direction positions.
 Overseeing websites, creating marketing material, creating international multimedia projects for various companies including, Apple Inc., Adobe, Blockbuster, Transamerica, Honda, Toyota and many more.
 I was a Creative Director for Pearson Televison New Media where I developed Family Feud Online for multiple countries and worked with the television production department to bring supporting websites live for new TV shows.
 My work was twice included in The Best Editorial Cartoons of the year by Pelican Publishing, back when I did occasional editorial cartoons.

 The Thing with No Head is one of the animated shorts I created.
 It’s had the widest exposure – seen on Nickelodeon Nicktoons.
 Other shorts have appeared on G4 TV in the USA and on a variety of channels in the UK.
 I also developed and sold an online animated show called Hollywood Backlot working with Mondo Media. (see my animation section for samples on YouTube)